JeremyLleva/DjangoBlog/README.md

 # DjangoBlog
-Creating a Blog application using Django and MySQL.
+Creating a Blog application using Django and SQLite.